dendronhq/dendron-docs/vault/pkg.nextjs-template.dev.deploy.md

 These steps should be run **after** the weekly release has gone out.
 It is only needed to run these steps if we have changes to the `nextjs-template`

 1. Make sure your current workspace is clean and stash changes otherwise
-1. Get the release version
+1. Get the release version (NOTE: this should be the release AFTER publishing the release. the `lerna.json` should be updated to the latest minor version at this point)
     ```sh
     RELEASE_VERSION=
     git pull